 01 May How Meditation Rocked My World!
 Part II

 In the Fall of 2016, I began studying and doing personal development in earnest.
-I started with Emotional Intelligence, Psychology, Relationships, the Science of Happiness and many other Personal Development topics.
+I started with Emotional Intelligence, Psychology, Relationships, the Science of Happiness and other Advanced Personal Development topics.
 I was intent on improving my intuition so I wouldnʼt fall prey to any man or relationship that would drain me of my energy and inner resources.
 I became very protective of my inner strengths and learned to build them.
 I was creating a solid foundation with which to anchor myself.
 I was feeling good again.
-I was becoming aware of where and why I had gone down the wrong path so many times before.
+I was becoming aware of where and why I had gone down the wrong relationship path so many times before.

 What I discovered that day was truly a nugget of gold only I didnʼt realize that the little nugget was sitting on top of a gold mine.
 A treasure trove of a site that I discovered, soon after, had the power to transform my entire life.